Sennheiser headphones rated

 Most manufacturers have to factor in portability to their headphone designs, but these specialist home models can be as large as they need to be to give fantastic sound quality and comfort.

-If you don’t plan on venturing out of your living room, you can also have wireless headphones that use a radio transmitter like the RS 175s.
+If you don’t plan to venture out of your living room, you can also have wireless headphones that use a radio transmitter like the RS 175s.
 In theory this can give better sound quality than the more usual Bluetooth wireless pairs, as Bluetooth has a maximum quality that music can be transmitted in.

 High-end headphones